openaustralia/mapit-docker/README.md

 What it does
 * It will build a container that has everything needed to run Mapit.

-What it doesn't yet do
+What it doesn't do
-* Run the processes at startup
+* Run the processes at startup (TODO)
-* Create a django admin user
+* Create a django admin user (TODO)
+* Install data (TODO: An Australian mapit with data preloaded as a separate docker image)